jwmtechwriting/grc/grc.md

 # Corner Cases and Ambiguities

-The organization scheme this standard sets out is suitable for nearly all purposes, yet there are specific niche pieces of hardware that could lead to ambiguity when defining codes.
-Some of these will be covered here as a sort of FAQ.
+The organization scheme set by this standard is suitable for nearly all purposes.
+However, there are specific niche pieces of hardware that could lead to ambiguity when defining codes.
+Some of these cases are covered in this section.

-**Multi-part Peripherals:** In the case of peripherals that have multiple independent parts (example: The SNES Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered as its own unique peripheral, so the scope and the dongle would have their own individual VGCCs.
+**Multi-part Peripherals:** In the case of peripherals that have multiple independent parts (example: The SNES Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered its own unique peripheral, so the scope and the dongle would have their own individual VGCCs.
 Batching components together **MUST NOT** be done.

 ## Type Classification

 Certain items may defy the code `T` classification scheme, or have good arguments for falling under multiple categories.
 The VGCR working group **RECOMMENDS** the following:

 **Cheat Devices:** All-in-one devices (that is, the cheat hardware and software are part of a single physical unit, ex: the NES Game Genie) are considered `SFT`.
 In the case of devices that have a separate cheat device as well as software, such as the PlayStation or Gamecube Action Replay, these must have their own separate VGCCs.
-The disc is `SFT`, and the hardware is `SNT` (as the device is intrinsic to the function of the software).
+Here, the disc is `SFT`, and the hardware is `SNT` (as the device is intrinsic to the function of the software).

 **Cartridge Copiers / Backup Devices:** These are all considered `3PA`.

 **Multiplayer Adapters:** These fit under the `3PA` category, and include devices such as the XBAND for SNES or Genesis.
 Multitap devices made by the console OEM are considered `1PA`.

 **Cartridge Peripherals:** These would generally fit under the category of `AMD` - devices that plug into the cartridge slot and allow you to play additional content in a format that was not possible on the original hardware.
-This would include devices where content is downloaded from the internet, received over broadcast services, or alternate physical media formats.
+This would include devices where content is downloaded from the internet or received over broadcast services, as well as alternate physical media formats.
 Examples would include the Broadcast Satellaview or Sega Channel, Mega CD, Famicom Disk System, etc. It would also include retro compatibility add-ons, such as the Game Boy Player for the GameCube.
 Note that the software and hardware must have their own codes if they can be separated.
 The Satellaview cartridge, memory unit, and satellite adapter are all distinct devices with distinct VGCCs.

 **Software for Alternate Media Devices:** Use the family code of the parent console.
 "Sonic CD" would have a family code of `SMD`.

 ## Ambiguity in Authenticity

-To avoid "ship of Theseus" situations when determining authenticity, it is **RECOMMENDED** to think in terms of non-replaceable components.
-For instance, it is quite possible to replace the shell and a number of electronic components on an NES, but it still contains a OEM NES CPU and PPU at the en of the day.
+To avoid "ship of Theseus" situations when determining authenticity, it is **RECOMMENDED** that users think in terms of non-replaceable components.
+For instance, it is quite possible to replace the shell and a number of electronic components on an NES, but nevertheless it still contains an OEM NES CPU and PPU.
 If those components are replaced with an FPGA of some kind, and the device still claims to be made by Nintendo, then it is clearly a repro.

-The VGCR working group can not hope to objectively determine the line between "real" and "repro".
-Code creators are encouraged to consider the expectations of the human readers of their codes and encode information according to the principle of least astonishment [@POLA].
+Objectively determining the line between "real" and "repro" is outside the scope of the VGCR working group.
+Therefore, code creators are encouraged to consider the expectations of the human readers of their codes and encode information according to the principle of least astonishment [@POLA].

 ## Refurbishment

 When sending consoles into OEMs, they may repair a system and send it back *or* send an entirely new refurbished console.
 Check the serial numbers in this case.
-If a new serial number is received, you have received a new console and **MUST** start a brand new VGCC. **Do not carry any history over.** If the hardware you received is not in its factory packaging, you **MUST** add a `REF` under code `D` and note its status as `USD` under code `C`
+If a new serial number is received, you have received a new console and **MUST** start a brand new VGCC. **Do not carry any history over.** If the hardware you received is not in its factory packaging, you **MUST** add a `REF` under code `D` and note its status as `USD` under code `C`.

 Refurbished consoles likely have had components repaired.
 Even so, code creators **MUST NOT** guess which components are repaired/refurbished.

-## Conflicting Codes & other considerations
+## Conflicting Codes & Other Considerations

-Generally speaking, the "rules" for a VGCC are:
+Generally speaking, the "rules" for a VGCC are as follows:

 1. Codes **MUST NOT** conflict with one another under any circumstances.
-Any situation which would result in a conflict is a case where one or multiple codes must be adjusted, or is an unforeseen design flaw with the VGCC standard.
+Any situation that would result in a conflict is a case where one or multiple codes must be adjusted, or is an unforeseen design flaw with the VGCC standard.
 2. Codes **MUST NOT** convey the same information more than once, with the exception of the repair history field which may necessarily duplicate information in the condition or damage fields.
 3. Codes in the [hardware identity](#hardware) field are considered intrinsic to the identity of the item being cataloged, and **MUST NOT** be changed unless correcting an error.
 The attributes **MUST** be written according to their validity at the time the item was manufactured.
 4. Codes in the [condition](#condition) field relate to the *present* condition of the item and **SHOULD** be updated often.
-5. Codes **SHOULD** be constructed such that all pertinent information about a piece of hardware is present even if the [service history](#servicehistory) field is blank.
+5. Codes **SHOULD** be constructed such that all pertinent information about a piece of hardware is present, even if the [service history](#servicehistory) field is blank.
-6. Ambiguities **SHOULD** be resolved in a way that is least favorable to the value of the item.
-In other words, if you're not sure if something is a swap or a mod, default to considering it a mod.
+6. Ambiguities **SHOULD** be resolved in the manner that is least favorable to the value of the item.
+For example, if you are not sure if an item should be considered a swap or a mod, default to considering it a mod.
 7. VGCCs are intended to classify individual items, not retail bundles.
 For instance, it is common for OEMs to sell different console bundles with different hardware, peripherals, and software.
-Each item in the bundle would have its own VGCC, not the bundle as a whole.
+In this case, each item in the bundle would have its own VGCC, rather than the bundle as a whole.

 # Legal

 ## Safety/Security Considerations

 Nothing prevents an unscrupulous seller from misrepresenting their product.
-A VGCC is intended for shorthand to describe an item and its history, not as a mark of safety or trustworthiness.
-The VGCR working group take no responsibility for its use by third parties or the accuracy of the information those parties encode.
+A VGCC is intended to serve as shorthand to describe an item and its history, not as a mark of safety or trustworthiness.
+The VGCR working group takes no responsibility for its use by third parties or the accuracy of the information those parties encode.

 ## Warranty Disclaimer